 What to Look for In A Stackable Rabbit Cage

 No matter what style of stackable rabbit cage you choose, you should look for these four essential things:

 How to Use a Stackable Rabbit Cage

 If you choose a pre-built cage, setting up your stackable rabbit cage will be quick and easy.
 Just follow any included directions for final assembly.
 The only things you’ll need to add, in most cases, are a water bowl, food dish, and fresh hay.
 After that, your rabbit’s cage will be set up and ready to use!

-Wire cages requiring more assembly also require some modifications to make them safe and comfortable for all rabbits.
+Wire cages requiring more assembly also require some modifications to make them safe and comfortable for all rabbits and small animals.
 Because they so often feature a wire floor, this type of cage is prone to causing damage to your rabbit’s hocks — sometimes leaving sores and blisters just from everyday use.

 To prevent this, always consider adding wood, fabric, or laminate flooring to bare wire floors.
 Then, you’ll be set to add food, water, and a litter box to make it a complete home for your pet.

 Available in three sizes and offering a complete home for any rabbit, the Trixie Natura Rabbit Hutch with Sloped Roof is our pick for the best stackable rabbit cage around.
 The attention to detail and rabbit-friendly design place it leaps and bounds ahead of other cages in our reviews — and the fact that it’s offered at a reasonable price is even more testament to its value.